Tuition and Financial Aid FAQ

 What is the cost of attendance for SocialWork@Simmons?↑

 SocialWork@Simmons tuition is $1010 per credit hour for the 2016–2017 academic year.
-Students in the advanced standing program complete 37 credits, while students in the traditional program complete 65 credits.
+Students in the traditional program complete 65 credits.
 Students must also pay a field education fee of $52 per placement and a $52 student fee per term.
 Visit our Tuition and Financial Aid page to learn more about costs associated with the SocialWork@Simmons program.

 Will tuition change each academic year?↑